AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/network_tool.md

 ## Hiding Facades

-<a href="facades.md">Facades</a> will be hidden while holding a network tool in either hand.
+<ItemLink id="facade" />s will be hidden while holding a network tool in either hand.

 You can interact with blocks behind hidden facades without having to remove the facades first.